Communal work: Indonesia

 The traditional communal slametan unggahan ceremony of Bonokeling village, Banyumas, Central Java, in which the participants literally perform the notion of gotong royong (carrying together).

-Gotong-royong is a conception of sociality ethos familiar to Indonesia.
+Gotong-royong (/id/) is a conception of sociality ethos familiar to Indonesia.
 In Indonesian languages especially Javanese, gotong means 'carrying a burden using one's shoulder', while royong means 'together' or 'communally', thus the combined phrase gotong royong can be translated literally as 'joint bearing of burdens'.
 It translate to working together, helping each other or mutual assistance.
 The village's public facilities, such as irrigation, streets, and houses of worship (mosque, church or pura) are usually constructed through gotong royong, where the funds and materials are collected mutually.
 Traditional communal events, such as the slametan ceremony, are also usually held in the gotong royong ethos of communal work spirit, which each member of society is expected to contribute to and participate in the endeavour harmoniously.

 The phrase has been translated into English in many ways, most of which hearken to the conception of reciprocity or mutual aid.
 For M. Nasroen, gotong royong forms one of the core tenets of Indonesian philosophy.
 Paul Michael Taylor and Lorraine V. Aragon state that "gotong royong [is] cooperation among many people to attain a shared goal."